mpareja/paprika/README.md

     run('pwd');

-The run function requires one parameters: the filename (may include path) of the process to run.
+The run function requires one parameter: the filename (may include path) of the process to run.
 It has several optional parameters - here is the function signature along with some other examples:

     // run(cmd [, args] [, options] [, callback])
     var run = require('paprika').run;
     run('node', '--version', {
-      stdout: false // by default, stdout is redirected to console
+      stdout: false, // by default, stdout is redirected to console
       stderr: false  // by default, stderr is redirected to console }, function () { complete(); });

     run('mycmd', ['many', 'options']);